inoue0426/drGAT/README.md

 ## ❓ Questions or Issues

-If you have any questions, suggestions, or run into issues using **drGAT**, feel free to:
+If you have any questions, suggestions, or run into issues using **drGT**, feel free to:

 - Open a GitHub Issue in this repository and mention **@inoue0426**, or